nuxt-modules/apollo/README.md

 ### tokenName `String`: optional, default: 'apollo-token'

 Token name for the cookie which will be set in case of authentication.
 You can also provide an option `tokenName` in each of your `clientConfigs` to overwrite the default.

+### authenticationType `String`: optional, default: 'Bearer'

+Sets the authentication type for any authorized request.
+Modify this if its not `Bearer`.

 ### includeNodeModules `Boolean`: optional, default: false